-If you happen to be in this part of the world, this is my best advice on how to make the most of Christmas in Dublin.
+If you happen to be in this part of the world, this is what’s on in Dublin for Christmas 2019

 Check out the Christmas lights

-Lights are abundant on both sides of the river, but my favourite area for decorations is the one around Grafton street and Trinity college.
-Grafton is draped by lights wishing you Nollaig Shona (this is how you say ‘Merry Christmas’ in Irish) and in the smaller alleys, the lights fill the sky like little sparkly stars.
+Grafton is draped by lights wishing you Nollaig Shona (this is how you say ‘Merry Christmas’ in Irish) and in the smaller alleys, such as Johnson’s court, the lights fill the sky like little sparkly stars!

 Explore Dublin museums